TheNono212/VoiceBot/README.md

 # VoiceBot
-voicebot with speech system of vscode community
+voicebot with speech system of microsoft